AKSW/kisumu/README.md

 # Kisumu

-Jinja-RDF
+A simple cli in front of Jinja-RDF

+> [!NOTE]
+>
-## TODO
+> ## TODO
-- namespace prefixes should be supported in the templates
+> - namespace prefixes should be supported in the templates
-- namespace prefixes should be supported when specifying a resource in the cli
+> - namespace prefixes should be supported when specifying a resource in the cli